ipfs/ipfs-docs/docs/how-to/configure-node.md

 ---
 title: Configure a node
-description: IPFS nodes can be customzied using the configuration file.
+description: IPFS nodes can be customized using the configuration file.
 The default values should be fine for most use-cases.
 However, you may want to make some changes if you are running a specialized IPFS node, or simply want to tweak things to your liking.
 ---

 # Configure a node